The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Module extensions and projective embeddings

 Let $V''$ be the subspace of $V'$ corresponding to $\langle O'\rangle$.
 Clearly $V''$ is stabilized by $G$ and, since $\eps(O')$ (which is the point-set of $\eps(\Gamma)$) spans $\PG(V)$, we also have that $W+V'' = V'$. \end{proof}

-\begin{theorem} Keeping on $V'$ and $G$ the hypotheses of Lemma \ref{lemma 1.5}, now we assume also that $V'$ is central as an extension of $V$.
-Under these hypotheses, the following are equivalent. \begin{enumerate} \item The vector space $V'$ hosts a $G$-cover $\eps'$ of $\eps$ and $\pi$ is the morphism from $\eps'$ to $\eps$. \item The extension $V' = W\cdot V$ is totally non-split. \item The extension $V'$ is $1$-non-split. \end{enumerate} \end{theorem} \begin{proof} The equivalence of claims 2 and 3 has been stated in Proposition \ref{1-ext}.
+\begin{theorem} Suppose that $G$ acts semi-flag-transitively on $\Gamma$ and at least one very well-stabilized $\eps$-point exists in $\PG(V')$.
+Assume also that $V'$ is central as an extension of $V$.
+The following are equivalent. \begin{enumerate} \item The vector space $V'$ hosts a $G$-cover $\eps'$ of $\eps$ and $\pi$ is the morphism from $\eps'$ to $\eps$. \item The extension $V' = W\cdot V$ is totally non-split. \item The extension $V'$ is $1$-non-split. \end{enumerate} \end{theorem} \begin{proof} The equivalence of claims 2 and 3 has been stated in Proposition \ref{1-ext}.
 With $V''$ as in the statement of Lemma \ref{lemma 1.5}, the equivalence of 1 and 2 amounts to the following: $V'' = V'$ if and only if $V'$ is totally non-split.
 The `only if' part of this claim follows from Lemma \ref{lemma 1.4}.
-Turning to the `if' part, suppose by contradiction $V'' \subsetneq V'$ and put $W' = V''\cap W$.
+Turning to the `if' part, suppose by contradiction that $V'' \subsetneq V'$ and put $W' = V''\cap W$.
 Then $V'/W' = W/W'\oplus V''/W'$.
 However $V''/W' \cong V$, as stated in claim 1 of Lemma \ref{lemma 1.5}.
 So, at least one proper quotient of $V'$ splits, against the hypotheses made on $V'$. \end{proof}